University of Minnesota - Twin Cities Overview

 - The student loan default rate at UMN Twin Cities is 2%, which is significantly lower than the national rate of 10.1%.
 That's great news for students who are worrying about paying off their student loans.

-- The doctor's degree is the highest degree offered at UMN Twin Cities.
+- Although it may not be available for every major, the doctor's degree is the highest award a student can attain at UMN Twin Cities.

 - In 2017-2018, 83% of the faculty were full-time.